 Vaccination is available from a range of locations, including General Practitioner offices, vaccination clinics, hospitals and pharmacies.
-The seasonal influenza vaccine is free for all pregnant women, although there may be a consultation fee from the doctor or immunisation service provider.
+The seasonal influenza vaccine is free for all pregnant women under the National Immunisation Program (NIP), although there may be a consultation fee from the doctor or immunisation service provider.
 Many workplaces also offer the influenza vaccine to their staff free of charge.